bytedance/monoio/README.md

 ```

 ## Limitations
-1. Since we rely on io-uring, currently monoio depends on Linux 5.6 or later.
+1. Since we rely on io_uring, currently monoio depends on Linux 5.6 or later.
 Epoll or other multiplex I/O will be supported soon.
 2. Monoio can not solve all problems.
 If the workload is very unbalanced, it may cause performance degradation than Tokio since CPU cores may not be fully utilized.

 ## Contributors